rc1405/Minerva/README.md

 ###Event Receiver

 This process is responsible for validation and collection of events from the sensors and inserting them into the db.
+It also provides as a proxy to request PCAP from a given sensor for the webserver.

 ###Sensor Agent

-This process is responsible for tail and keeping track of events generated and send to the event receiver.
+This process is responsible for tail and keeping track of events generated and send to the event receiver and to carve PCAP for a given alert or session requested.